 - Moringa: This superfood supplement is high in antioxidants and anti-inflammatory compounds that can help treat cancers, prevent disease, and protect your brain.

 - Glucosamine: Upregulates mitochondrial antiviral-signaling protein (MAVS), reduces severity of influenza infection severity and lowers influenza mortality in animal studies.

-If you can only afford a few or you hate taking supplements, based on my research (NOTE: I am NOT a doctor), I recommend prioritizing Vitamin C, Vitamin D, Zinc and Beta-glucan.
+If you can only afford a few or you hate taking supplements, based on my research (NOTE: I am NOT a doctor), I recommend prioritizing Vitamin C, Vitamin D, Zinc, Quercetin, and Beta-glucan.